 In a previous post, we discussed 10 in-app tactics that can help you monetize from your users:

 - Use the power of social to drive conversions

 - Create a dynamic pricing model to suit all users

 - Offer multiple payment modes

 Okay, so you’ve successfully nudged a user to complete an in-app purchase.
-But that’s just once and the same user will need the same or higher amount of persuasion to be reconverted.
-This means he needs to see more value coming from the app and his first purchase to be encouraged enough to make another.
+But that’s just once, and the same user will need the same or higher amount of persuasion to be reconverted.
+It means that they need to see more value coming from the app and their first purchase to be encouraged enough to make another.

 About 38% of users make an in-app purchase based on personal recommendations and 30% when offered a special discount on the next purchase.

 So if you want to reconvert a user to monetize higher from them, we recommend implementing multiple personalized campaigns in your app.
-Some of them being retargeting, behavioral based purchase recommendations, socially driven purchases, referral campaigns, and user loyalty discounts.
+Some of them being retargeting, user behavior based purchase recommendations, socially driven purchases, referral campaigns, and user loyalty discounts.